some-natalie/some-natalie/_posts/2025-02-19-raspberry-pi-kubernetes.md

 ![updates-light](/assets/graphics/2025-02-19-pi-k8s/updates-light.png){: .shadow .rounded-10 .light }
 ![updates-dark](/assets/graphics/2025-02-19-pi-k8s/updates-dark.png){: .shadow .rounded-10 .dark }

 This has been chugging along without complaint for a few weeks now.
-While there is a way to assign runners labels with an API ([docs](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/using-labels-with-self-hosted-runners#programmatically-assign-labels)), it is both not available in actions-runner-controller and also not helpful when the nodes are.
+While there is a way to assign runners labels with an API ([docs](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/using-labels-with-self-hosted-runners#programmatically-assign-labels)), it is both not available in actions-runner-controller and not helpful when the nodes are persistent.
 However, it would be handy to build some bespoke jobs around if needed.

 ## Parting thoughts